lexie23c/Hivebets/docs/markets/rules.md

 # Market Guidelines

-Complete rules for participating in HiveBets prediction markets.
+Complete rules for participating in Hivebets prediction markets.

 ***